hexe-rs/Hexe/README.md

 - **[ bin ]** `hexe_bin`

-  The CLI frontend for Hexe that actually executes it.
+  The CLI frontend for Hexe that actually executes the chess engine.

 - **[ lib ]** [`hexe` (documentation)][hexe]